 How to Frame a Garage Door Opening

-1. Frame the rough opening for the opening to 3 inches wider than the garage door you have selected.
+1. Frame the rough opening to 3 inches wider than the garage door you have selected.
 If you are installing a 9′ wide garage door, the opening will be 9’3″ wide.

 3. To finish the opening cut the header and jambs from 2’’ lumber.
 Depending on your opening, the lumber width will be 6’’ to 8’’ wide.
 Use framing nails to attach the header and jambs.